Whether it be a work injury or motor vehicle collision there are some basic steps to follow.

 Follow through with all treatment recommendations.
 This will avoid accusations that you are not hurt as badly as you allege.

 Do not give any statements to the insurance company.
 They can and will be used against you.

-Questions about your work injury case?
-Feel free to call Illinois Work Injury Attorney Dirk May at 309-827-4371.
+Questions about your injury case?
+Feel free to contact Illinois Injury Attorney Dirk May at 309-827-4371.